Blog » 7 Proven Steps of the Mobile App Development Lifecycle

 2. Application Architect & System Design

-A clear manual for your app adds value to it since people can more easily use it.
+A clear manual for your app adds value since it allows people to use it easily.
 It also makes it easier to reuse certain parts of the app in future endeavors.
-You can also use the documentation to ensure that you retain control over your company’s products.
+Aside from this, you can also use the documentation to ensure that you retain control over your company’s products.

 In this step of the mobile app development lifecycle, a visual representation of the future app begins to emerge.
 You can use this visualization to correct any misconceptions about your product or company.
 This step may include:

-- Create wireframes: Shows the draft of the structure.
+- Create Wireframes: This shows the draft of the structure.

 This is often considered the development that goes on the mobile app.
-This includes the screen design for different mobile layouts, as well as integration of app screens with the backend.
-The goal is to create an app that runs on different devices smoothly, and provides a meaningful experience for the users.
+This includes the screen design for different mobile layouts, as well as integration of app screens with the back-end.
+The goal is to create an app that runs on different devices smoothly, while providing a meaningful experience for the users.
 During this step, a layer of the app is created and individuals are able to interact with it directly.

 5. Quality Assurance

-In the final stage of the mobile app development cycle, you want to ensure that the app is running properly and then launch it to your customer base.
-Apple iOS apps are published to Apple iTunes App Store, whereas Android apps are published to Google Playstore.
+In the final stage of the mobile app development cycle, you want to ensure that the app is running properly before launching it to your customer base.
+Apple iOS apps are published to Apple iTunes App Store, whereas Android apps are published to Google Play Store.
 Both app stores have certain guidelines to ensure apps are in compliance with certain rules and regulations.

 Your app developer should be familiar with most of these guidelines and should be able to consult with you to ensure the mobile app can be approved without any issues.
 Once the app is published, you want to make sure that you have some sort of marketing campaign in place to make publishing the app a success.

-You need continuing infrastructure support for your app.
-You will do this with an administration panel or cloud service.
+You will need a continuing infrastructure support for your app.
+You can do this with an administration panel or cloud service.
 They’ll make sure the app continues to run smoothly.
 You also need to find an app store that will promote your app and move it to the top of the lists so more people find and use your app.